publicscience/argos/readme.md

 $ make clean && make html
 ```

-The documation will be located at `doc/_build/html/index.html`.
+The documentation will be located at `doc/_build/html/index.html`.

 ## Testing
 To run the tests: